intel/pepc/docs/pepc-cstates.rst

 Target CPU specification options
 ================================

-All sub-commans (*'info'*, *'config'*) support the following target CPU specification options.
+All subcommands (*'info'*, *'config'*) support the following target CPU specification options.

 **--cpus** *CPUS*
    The list can include individual CPU numbers and CPU number ranges.
-For example,'1-4,7,8,10-12' would mean CPUs 1 to 4, CPUs 7, 8, and 10 to 12.
+For example, '1-4,7,8,10-12' would mean CPUs 1 to 4, CPUs 7, 8, and 10 to 12.
 Use the special keyword 'all' to specify all CPUs.

 **--cores** *CORES*
    The list can include individual core numbers and core number ranges.
-For example, '1-4,7,8,10-12' would mean cores 1 to 4, cores 7, 8, and 10 to 1.
+For example, '1-4,7,8,10-12' would mean cores 1 to 4, cores 7, 8, and 10 to 12.
 Use the special keyword 'all' to specify all cores.
-This option has to be accompanied by the '--package' option, because core numbers are per-package.
+This option has to be used with the '--packages' option, because core numbers are relative to the package.

 **--modules** *MODULES*
    The list can include individual module numbers and module number ranges.
 For example, '0,2-5'